Shashwat-30/CSProject2025/README.md

-# CSProject2025
+# Class XII CS Project 2025

-: A Class XII student result manager using Python, MySQL, ML, and Report lab
+This is a shared team project for managing student results, including ML prediction.